leonardoruggieri/ESBMR/README.md

 # Extended Stochastic Block Models for Recommendations (ESBMR)
 This repository contains the code used to implement the Extended Stochastic Block Model for Recommendations.
-The ESBMR is an extension to the recommendation setting of the ESBM by Legramanti, Rigon and Durante (2020): https://arxiv.org/pdf/2007.08569.pdf.
+The ESBMR is an extension to the recommendation setting of the ESBM by Legramanti, Rigon and Durante and Dunson (2020): https://arxiv.org/pdf/2007.08569.pdf.

 The model has been developed for my Master of Science thesis in Economics at Bocconi University.